KBFEDE/LokiStart/README.md

 1. Do not need to change the script, just run it, and it will prepare all the softwares
 - [Why not] I want to download the softwares under `.\Downloads\`, so it needs your own user name on a specific PC.
 2. Select the versions of the software you want.
-- [Why Not] Because I have no time to do it now.
+- [Why Not] SDK is not a software that changes frequently, and I don't want to let you to choose the SDK version.
 3. Check whether the download is successful.
 - [Why Not] I'm still learning how to do it.